JusJae/CI_MS1_HomePhitness/README.md

 - WAVE Web AIM Accessibility Evaluation Tool:
     This tool was used to test errors in accessibility such as the color contrast, ARIA for this project.

+- Image Compressor
+    This online tool was used to compress the image file to optimize the sites loading time.

 - Am I Responsive:
     Am I Responsive was used to create the header image for the README file to show the site in its responsive format.